Sleepypiggi/Actuarial-Exams/docs/2. Actuarial Mathematics/ASA-ALTAM/Profit Testing.md

 ![Profit Vector](Assets/Profit%20Testing.md/Profit%20Vector.png){.center}

 > Most questions will only require computing the profit vector for a short period of time given its itensity.
+>
+> If required to compute the profit vector for a long duration, the question will usually specify to ignore the change in reserves, which greatly simplifies the required calculations.

 However, the expected profit for each policy year makes the implicit assumption that the **policyholder survives till the BEGINNING of that policy year**.
 Thus, every element of the profit vector is calculated based off varying assumptions.